Timverhoogt/progress-tracker/VSCODE_TESTING_GUIDE.md

 ### Debugging a Failing Test

-1. Find the failing test in Test Explorer (red ❌)
+1. Find the failing test in Testing sidebar (red ❌)
 2. Click the 🐛 debug icon next to it
 3. Set breakpoints in the source code
 4. Step through to find the issue